jc9536/IdentifyingCrops/README.md

 ## Plot Feature Frequency
 Plot histograms of the training values of each feature.
 Specifically, for each feature, make a single plot that contains two histograms: one of the values for locations with crops and one for those without *(1 pt)*.
 Set the bins the same for each *(.5 pt)* and reduce the transparency of each so that both are visible *(.5 pt)*.
 E.g., they should look something like this: ![image-2.png](images/image2.png)

-Based on these plots, do you think the first feature would be useful for identifying crops?
-What about the 8th? *(.5 pt each)*

 ```python
 # Create histogram plot